Siarl/sd-project-2020-VU/docs/assignment3.md

     </tr>
     <tr>
         <td><b>Intended use</b></td>
-        <td>When a command is entered by the player, the *handleCommand(Command, Callback)* method is called on the current **View**.
-The current View then either handles this command, or finds the next **Interactable** that knows how to handle this command.
+        <td>When a command is entered by the player, the *handleCommand(Command, Callback)* method is called on the current <b>View**.
+The current View then either handles this command, or finds the next <b>Interactable</b> that knows how to handle this command.
 (Again by calling *handleCommand()*).
 This Interactable can again pass the command over to the next one in the chain.</td>
-        <td>The **Game** object keeps track of attached **Client** instances, and sends them information about what is happening in the game.
+        <td>The <b>Game</b> object keeps track of attached <b>Client</b> instances, and sends them information about what is happening in the game.
 This method is applied in other areas as well.</td>
         <td>At run-time, the player would, for example, engage in combat with another character in the game.
 Once this happens, the method that controls entering the new "view" or environment is called and the combat scene begins, with the previous,
         non-combat scene being stored for later.
 Once the player exits combat, the method to exit the environment is called from the abstract class, and then the previous environment is replaced, so the player is back to where they were in the game before engaging in combat. </td>
-        <td>At run-time, when a player enters an action command, a method is called that returns a list of objects of class **Effect**.
+        <td>At run-time, when a player enters an action command, a method is called that returns a list of objects of class <b>Effect**.
 These objects have
         their own descriptions and a type.
 Then, the type is the only thing that is important, and the appropriate changes are made depending on the type of effect from the enum variables, and the appropriate output is made to the player on the CLI if it is appropriate.</td>
     </tr>